 This offer excludes some medical establishments.
-For more information or to find out if you qualify for free replacement electrodes, please contact us on tel. +353 (0) 768 889 598; have the make, model and serial number of your AED defibrillator to hand and we will check your details immediately.
+For more information or to find out if you qualify for free replacement electrodes, please call us on 0768 889 598; have the make, model and serial number of your AED defibrillator to hand and we will check your details immediately.

 Medisol AEDexpert.ie believes that there mustn’t be any kind of barrier when a life-saving AED defibrillator is required.
 After each deployment the electrodes must be replaced and in some cases the battery.
 We hope you will never need to use the AED defibrillator.
 However if a sudden cardiac arrest should occur, it will be very important to recognise it at an early stage and to warn the emergency services immediately.
 The second stage is providing basic cardiopulmonary resuscitation (chest compressions alternating with rescue breaths) to keep the victim alive until defibrillation can be performed.

 Proceeding with CPR resuscitation and using an AED defibrillator within three – five minutes is crucial, those affected will survive.
 The chance of survival will decrease with ten percent for each minute that passes.
 If there is an AED defibrillator available, you should definitely use it, the worst thing you can do is to do nothing at all.

 Some people may be reluctant to use an AED defibrillator in an emergency situation, probably because they do not know how an AED defibrillator works and even maybe even wonder who will have to pay for the new electrodes and batteries after the AED defibrillator has been deployed.
 These costs should never be an issue!